Tom Swift: Cultural influence

 Tom Swift's fictional inventions have apparently inspired several actual inventions, among them Lee Felsenstein's "Tom Swift Terminal", which "drove the creation of an early personal computer known as the Sol", and the taser.
-The name "taser" was originally "TSER", for "Tom Swift Electric Rifle".
+The name "taser" was originally "TSER", for "Tom Swift's Electric Rifle".
 The invention was named for the central device in the story Tom Swift and His Electric Rifle (1911); according to inventor Jack Cover, "an 'A' was added because we got tired of answering the phone 'TSER'."

 A number of scientists, inventors, and science fiction writers have also credited Tom Swift with inspiring them, including Ray Kurzweil, Robert A. Heinlein, and Isaac Asimov.
 Gone with the Wind author Margaret Mitchell was also known to have read the first series as a child.
+Filmmaker George Lucas shows the 16-year-old Indiana Jones reading a Tom Swift novel — and the author Edward Stratemeyer himself appearing as a character — in the episode Spring Break Adventure of the television series Young Indiana Jones.

 The Tom Swift Jr. series was also a source of inspiration to many.
-Scientist and television presenter Bill Nye said the books helped "make me who I am", and inspired him to launch his own young adult series.
+Scientist and television presenter Bill Nye said the books helped "make me who I am", and they inspired him to launch his own young adult series.
 Microsoft founders Paul Allen and Bill Gates also read the books as children, as did co-founder of competing company Apple, Steve Wozniak.
 Wozniak, who cited the series as his inspiration to become a scientist, said the books made him feel "that engineers can save the world from all sorts of conflict and evil".